evison/Conversational/README.md

 # Conversational

-Instructions on preparing conversation data for the code:
+## Instructions on preparing conversation data for the code

 The package already includes processed converseation data to run the model.
 It includes four sub-categories from the Amazon dataset.
 If you are not using the model for new conversation data, you can just play with the code based on the four processed conversation datasets.